tdammers/fg-efb-server/README.markdown

 ## Data Sources Configuration

-Data sources can be configured by editing the file `providers.yaml`.
+Data sources can be configured by creating a file named `providers.yaml`.
 On UNIX-like systems, this file will be searched in:

 - `~/.config/fg-efb-server`
 - `~/.fg-efb-server`

+An example configuration file is provided as `providers.yaml.dist`, along with a directory `provider-scripts`, which contains Lua scripts that some providers reference.

 It should contain a dictionary of (arbitrary) keys to provider specs.
 See the enclosed `providers.yaml.dist` example file.
 If no `providers.yaml` file was